firstrally/node-firstrally/README.md

 ##### update_profile(profile, done)

 Update your user's profile.
-Profile should be an javascript `object` with the following keys:
+Profile should be an `object` with the following keys:

 * `first_name`: `String`, the first name of your user.
 * `last_name`: `String`, the last name of your user.